 Funds with Deficiencies - From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or CTPMIFA requires the CHS to retain as a fund of perpetual duration (underwater endowments).
 Management has interpreted CTPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
 These deficiencies resulted from unfavorable market fluctuations and continued appropriation for certain programs that was deemed prudent by the Board of Trustees.
+At December 31, 2023 no funds were underwater.
 At December 31, 2022 the amount of underwater funds totaled \$18,312 consisting of funds with original gift values of \$472,769 and fair values of \$454,457.
-At December 31, 2021 no funds were underwater.